AntArch/wardley-landscapes/README.md

 Contributions are cool, and also very welcome.
 There is a [code of conduct](CODE_OF_CONDUCT.md), and a [contribution guide](CONTRIBUTING.md) which you can familiarise yourself with if you want to get involved (even if its just fixing a typo).
 They should be _very_ unsurprising to anyone used to the OSS world.

 # To Do
-* Fix xref rendering on .mobi (Kindle) file generation - it doesn't work
-* Replace the formulae image in chapter 19 with the latex equivalent (https://github.com/asciidoctor/asciidoctor-latex)
-* Change the type-setting so that paragraphs in the ```.mobi``` output aren't indented
-* Add a Travis build